Why Healthcare is Embracing a Fail First Policy

 Fail first essentially supplants your doctor’s recommendations with your insurance company’s formulary.
-Sometimes its minor – my insurance company won’t pay for the brand of inhaler my ENT recommends but they will cover a similar generic.
-It doesn’t work as well but it’s covered.
+Sometimes its minor.
+My insurance company won’t pay for the brand of inhaler my ENT recommends but they will cover a similar generic.
+It doesn’t work as well but they’ll cover it..
 But it’s not limited to inhalers – fail first also affects thousands of other medications for chronic pain, diabetes, Alzheimer’s, COPD and many more.

 Right now, it seems limited to prescription drugs.
 It’s no secret that the cost of drugs is increasing – 11% last year alone – and insurers are under enormous pressure to cut costs and keep premiums down.
 But what happens when cost undercuts quality?
 What good are limits that are set entirely by insurance companies without review by physicians, patients or the department of health?

 Check out the Global Healthy Living Foundation for more information on the consequences of Fail First therapies including depression, increased medication non-compliance and deterioration of chronic medical conditions.
-The law currently does not limit the length of time a patient is required to use the alternative product before being prescribed the thing they need – for some it’s nearly 6 months!
+The law currently does not limit the length of time a patient needs to use the alternative product.
+Before getting a prescription for the thing they need – for some it’s nearly 6 months!

 There are literally dozens of stories out there about patient’s suffering under fail first.
 We hear about it all the time at Men’s Liberty.
-While medical equipment like Liberty isn’t yet covered by fail first, many of our clients have multiple issues alongside their incontinence so they tell us all about it.
+While fail first doesn’t yet cover medical equipment like Liberty, many of our clients have multiple issues alongside their incontinence so they tell us all about it.
 Some insurance companies will even try to take the same tactic with Liberty saying a patient needs to fail first with a condom catheter before they will cover the Liberty.
 It’s simply unacceptable for patient’s to be forced to use a product or medication that won’t work before insurance companies pay for one that will.

 So what can you do?

-One solution was posited in the Tampa Bay Times this weekend from FL State Senator Don Gaetz.
-His “Right Medicine, Right Time Act” would require insurers to have a step protocol reviewed by the Department of Health to ensure that any step protocol meets a basic “burden of proof” when supplanting their judgment for a doctors.
-The bill failed in the last session but it’s coming back in January 2016 – and you can get involved to make sure this time it passes!
+FL State Senator Don Gaetz posted one solutiondin the Tampa Bay Times this weekend.
+His “Right Medicine, Right Time Act” would require insurers to have a step protocol reviewed by the Department of Health.
+That would ensure that any step protocol meets a basic “burden of proof” when supplanting their judgment for a doctors.
+The bill failed in the last session but it’s coming back in January 2016.
+And you can get involved to make sure this time it passes!